Falasefemi2/uploadmusic/README.md

 <!-- @format -->

-# @UploadMusic
+# UploadMusic

 ## Overview

-`@UploadMusic` is a versatile application designed to streamline [describe the main functionality, e.g., task management, data processing, etc.].
+`UploadMusic` is a versatile application designed to streamline [describe the main functionality, e.g., task management, data processing, etc.].
 It provides users with [explain the problem it solves or the value it offers, e.g., efficient workflows, easy data access, etc.].

 ## Features